Rethima-Reddy/kafka-sample/README.md

 ```
 boxplot(mtcars$mpg~mtcars$vs)
 ```
-- This will plot the miles per hour for a car against its engine.(img)
+- This will plot the miles per hour for a car against its engine as shown.(img)